Project Management Basics

 There is one tool in project management that is underrated.

-It is Issue Log.
+It is an Issue Log.

 It is a document where you log all the information related to the conflicts on your project.